Attachment and infant mental health training + supporting parents/carers

 Integrating neuroscience and attachment theory within your professional practice

-EarlyYES training increases your knowledge and understanding of the social and emotional development of infants, children and young people.
+EarlyYES attachment and infant mental health training increases your knowledge and understanding of the social and emotional development of infants, children and young people.

 Early attachment relationships, and the extraordinary development of the brain – with its vulnerability to trauma and neglect – are key to our relationships with others throughout life, and our ongoing emotional wellbeing.